codecombat/codecombat/docs/PRODUCT_RULES.md

 - Admin mode is enabled by adding `?admin=1` to the local URL, for example `http://localhost:8000/?admin=1`.
 - Admin mode is intentionally not protected.
+- Merely opening an admin URL must not unlock missions before the admin button is activated.
 - Admin mode adds a visible button that unlocks all missions for manual verification.
+- The admin unlock is temporary to the current loaded page.
+Reloading the page, removing the admin URL or opening a normal page restores access derived from normal consecutive completion.
 - Unlocking all missions does not automatically mark missions complete or grant persisted wizard level.
+- Missions completed during admin verification may remain recorded as completed, but they must not unlock unfinished gaps in the normal mission sequence.
 - Once the admin unlock button is activated, the same admin-unlocked state must be used both when rendering mission buttons and when checking whether a selected mission may open.

 ## Speech and branch prompts